 It is the slippery slope argument.
 “I think what they’ll do is turn this universal check on the law-abiding into a universal registry of law-abiding people,” warned Wayne LaPierre, the NRA’s executive vice president.
 “Obamacare wasn’t a tax until they wanted it to be a tax.”
 They are against banning cop-killer bullets because it is a “Trojan horse” to a backdoor national gun control scheme.

-I don’t begrudge people their lobbying groups.
+I don’t begrudge people and their lobbying groups.
 But these groups don’t represent all of us or even their members.
 When they have oversized powers, the results are not so good.

 More on Slippery Slopes

 - Frederick Schauer, Slippery Slopes, 99 Harv.
 L. Rev. 361, 368-69 (1985).
 The “slippery slope argument necessarily contains the implicit concession that the proposed resolution of the instant case is not itself troublesome.
 By focusing on the consequences for future cases, we implicitly concede that this instance is itself innocuous, or perhaps even desirable.”
-So in other words, it might be good for this case but we can’t do it because if we do, people will take this and run with it beyond where they should.
+So it might be good for this case but we can’t do it because if we do, people will take this and run with it beyond where they should.

 - Blogger Eugene Volokh’s law review article on The Mechanism of the Slippery Slope.
-This is also in Harvard Law Review which is apparently a little obsessed with slippery slopes.
+This is also in Harvard Law Review, which is apparently a little obsessed with slippery slopes.